Udaybhan19/MobileFace_dataset/README.md

     - `image_num`
     - ...

-### Cropped_front_face

-This folder contains 87 gallery images for the face verification task.
-These are cropped front face images, with the name of images corresponding to the Subject ID.

 ### GT_Age_Gender.csv
 This file contains ground truth values for the face attribute analysis task.
 The CSV file has three columns: `Subject ID`, `Age`, and `Gender`.